armory/documentation/_spinnaker/terraform_integration.md

       executablePath: /terraform/versions/<version>/terraform
     ```
 Replace <version> with one of the Terraform versions that Armory Spinnaker ships with.

-### Configuring a Profile

-Configure profiles that users can select when creating a stage.
-A configured profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.

-For example, if your Terraform scripts rely on modules stored in a private remote Git repository, add your `SSH` key to a profile.
-Then, a user can select that profile when creating a Terraform Integration stage.
-When the pipeline runs, the Terraform Integration automatically gains access to fetch what it needs from the private repo.

-To add profiles that a user can select from, perform the following steps:

-1. In the `.hal/default/profiles` directory, open `terraformer-local.yml`.
-   You created this file when you specified the Terraform version.
-2. Add the values for the profile(s) you want to add under an `environments` section.
-The following example adds a profile named `pixel-git` for an SSH key secured in Vault and used to access a Git repo:

-    ```
-    profile:
-     - name: pixel-git // Profile name displayed in Deck
-       variables:
-        - kind: git-ssh
-          keyContents: encrypted:vault!e:<secret engine>!p:<path to secret>!k:<key>!b:<is base64 encoded?> // Secret in Vault
-    ```
-    When a user creates or edits a Terraform Integration stage in Deck, they can select the profile `pixel-git` from a dropdown.
-    Keep the following in mind when adding profiles:
-      * You can add multiple profiles under the `profile` section.
-      * Do not commit plain text secrets to `terraformer-local.yml`.
-Instead, use a secret store: [Vault](/spinnaker-install-admin-guides/secrets-vault), an [encrypted S3 bucket](/spinnaker-install-admin-guides/secrets-s3), or an [encrypted GCS bucket](/spinnaker-install-admin-guides/secrets-gcs).
-3. Save the file.

 ### Configuring Gate proxy to access Terraform logs